Diffusion of a massive quantum particle coupled to a quasi-free thermal medium

 Knauf \cite{knaufergodic} replaced the hard-core scatterers by a planar lattice of attractive Coulombic potentials, i.e., the potential is $V(x) =- \sum_{j \in \bbZ^2 } \frac{1}{\str x-j \str} $.
 In that case, the motion of the particle can be mapped to the free motion on a manifold with strictly negative curvature, and one can again prove diffusion.

-Recently, a different approach was taken in \cite{bricmontkupiainencoupledmaps}: the authors of \cite{bricmontkupiainencoupledmaps} consider a $d=3$ lattice of confined particles that interact locally with chaotic maps such that the energy of the particles is preserved but their momenta are randomized.
+Recently, a different approach was taken in \cite{bricmontkupiainencoupledmaps}: Interpreted freely, the model in \cite{bricmontkupiainencoupledmaps} consists of a $d=3$ lattice of confined particles that interact locally with chaotic maps such that the energy of the particles is preserved but their momenta are randomized.
 Neighboring particles can exchange energy via collisions and one proves diffusive behaviour of the energy profile.